 Here is how power booking works—at the time of purchase, the dealer is required to provide a detailed description of the vehicle, including all of its standard and optional equipment.
 This helps the finance company determine the value of the car.
 The dealer will say that the car or truck is equipped with features that it does not have.

-So, the dealer might say that a car has a power sunroof, premium stereo system or a remote start when it doesn’t have those features.
+So, the dealer might say that a car has a power sunroof, a premium stereo system, or a remote start when it doesn’t have those features.
 If you are thinking “the car dealer sold me a bad car,” then you are correct.
-In the end, this practice leaves you stuck with an “upside down” automobile loan or one that is much more than what your vehicle is worth.
+In the end, this practice leaves you stuck with an “upside-down” automobile loan or one that is much more than what your vehicle is worth.

 Yo-Yo Financing Scams